This article has not yet been verified against Umbraco 8.

-Like the other .config files Dashboard.config is a simple XML file with a fairly straightforward layout as seen below.
+Like the other .config files Dashboard.config is an XML file with a fairly straightforward layout as seen below.

 <?xml version="1.0" encoding="utf-8" ?> <dashBoard> <!-- Root of the dashboard XML tree --> <section> <!-- Defines a dashboard layout for a group of sections --> <areas> <!-- Declares which sections (i.e. content,media,users,[your own]--> <area>[area name]</area> <!-- A section to apply this to --> ... </areas> <tab caption="[caption]"> <!-- Creates a tab in the Dashboard with the assigned caption --> <control>[path]</control> <!-- What control(v6) / AngularJS View (v7) to load in that tab --> </tab> ... </section> ... </dashBoard>

 This is different from an Umbraco UI Section

 Delimits dashboard information to apply to one or more sections.
 The Dashboard.config may include multiple sections.

 Defines to which sections of the Umbraco UI to apply the subset of dashboard information.

 The name of the Umbraco UI Section where you want your user control to be displayed (e.g. content, media, developer, settings, members or a custom section name).
 You can add your controls to more than one section by adding multiple

 The area with the name 'default' is the first dashboard shown when a user logs in, no matter which sections the user has access to.